jbush001/NyuziProcessor/tools/visualizer/README.md

 The visualizer app displays thread states across time.
-The +statetrace flag will cause the  verilog simulator will dump state traces to a text file called statetrace.txt, which this file reads:
+The +statetrace flag causes the  verilog simulator to write state traces to a text file called statetrace.txt, which the visualizer reads.

     bin/verilator_model +statetrace=1 +bin=<image name>